 A cyclical variation in replay speed which affects the pitch of the recorded material.
 Wow is a low-speed variation (nominally below 4Hz) which typically occurs once per revolution of the device and may be caused by an off-centre hole on a vinyl record, or a sticking tape on a reel-reel machine.
 Flutter is a higher speed variation (nomninally above 4Hz) and can often be perceived as a form of intermodulation distortion.

-The parameter of tape head alignment which relates to the rotation angle of the head in a vertical axis which determines how the tape arrives and leaves the head gap.
+The parameter of tape head alignment related to the rotation angle of the head in a vertical axis which determines how the tape arrives and leaves the head gap. (cf. Azimuth and Zenith)

 To save data to a digital storage medium, such as a hard drive.